Inherited Craziness

 The mother's maiden name on both birth registrations is James.

-In addition, there was a Mary Tooze b.
-1835 (no birth record), who died, aged 2, in 1837 D Quarter in ST MARY NEWINGTON Volume 04 Page 272.
-St Mary Newington is not Stoke Newington, but is too close in so many ways not to wonder if this was also child of this family.
-Clearly, they were in what is now the London Borough of Hackney by the time of Ellen's birth, but there are no baptisms, so there could well have been other children that were never recorded.
+They were in the London Borough of Hackney by the time of Ellen's birth, but there are no baptisms, so there could have been other children that were never recorded.
 There is no birth registration, but there is also a death of a 3 year old Eliza Tooze, in Hackney, in 1849, who could also have been theirs.

 In 1841, Thomas Tooze (rounded down to 30), Mary Tooze (30), Ellen Tooze (4) and William Tooze (1) were living in Brook Street, Hackney.